lauracarpaciu/Work/README.md

 <center><img src='assets/pasted image 0.png' alt='pasted image 0.png'></center>

 In **data-centric AI development**, the quality of the data is paramount.
 I will hold the model code fixed and iteratively improving the data to achieve better model performance.
+To convert the string titles to numeric features, I'll need to tokenize them and generate integer sequences for each title.
+This can be done with a [TextVectorization()](https://www.tensorflow.org/api_docs/python/tf/keras/layers/TextVectorization) layer that uses the `vocabulary.txt` file in `vocab_d`.